- What plugin formats does Goodhertz offer?

 - What Mac OS and Windows versions do you support?

-- Are Goodhertz plugins compatible with macOS Catalina (10.15)?
+- Are Goodhertz plugins compatible with macOS Monterey (12.0)?

-- Are Goodhertz plugins compatible with the Apple M1 chip (Apple silicon) released in November 2020?
+- Are Goodhertz plugins compatible with Apple M1 computers?

 - How do I uninstall older versions of Goodhertz plugins (or even the current version)?

 - If I own version 2 plugins, do I have to re-purchase version 3?

 - Can I use my Goodhertz plugins on multiple computers?

 - Can I permanently authorize my Goodhertz plugins for offline use?

 - Can I transfer a plugin license to someone else?